Tanna (island): Geography

 Tanna is 40 km long and 19 km wide, with a total area of 550 km2.
 Its highest point is the 1,084 m summit of Mount Tukosmera in the south of the island.

 Siwi Lake was located in the east, northeast of the peak, close to the coast, until April 2000 when following unusually heavy rain, the lake burst down the valley into Sulphur Bay, destroying the village with no loss of life.
 Mount Yasur is an active volcano on the southeast coast.

 History

+Melanesian settlement

 Tanna was first settled about 400 BC by Melanesians from the surrounding islands.

+British exploration

 The glowing light of Mount Yasur attracted James Cook, the first European to visit the island, in August 1774, where he landed in an inlet on the southeastern tip of the island that he named Port Resolution after his ship HMS Resolution.

+Cook found a numerous local population of several thousand people at Port Resolution.
+He fired muskets and cannon to make the people aware of his military superiority and was able to go ashore.
+Cook found the villagers had extensive plantations of sugar-cane, plaintains, yams and fruit trees.
+He was able to obtain lumber, water and food supplies in exchange for trinkets and several dogs.
+Cook shot and wounded one of the locals, while a British marine killed another while obtaining these supplies.

+Missionaries and traders

 In the 19th century, traders and missionaries (chiefly Presbyterian) arrived.
 The Tannese stuck to their traditions more strongly than other islands; there remain fewer Christians in comparison with the other islands of Vanuatu.
 Whaling vessels were some of the first regular visitors to the island in the 19th century.
 The first on record was the Rose in February 1804.
 The last known such visit was by the Sea Ranger in September 1871.